Ghost Town Village: Folklore

-The lost sheep of Uncle Dan Carpenter will never be found.
 The land to build the park was purchased from a local land owner named Uncle Dan Carpenter in 1960.
 The story is told that R.B.
 Coburn had overheard a story of Uncle Dan Carpenter losing his sheep in a large cavern on top of Buck Mountain.
 R.B. approached Carpenter so he could show him the caverns.
 R.B.
 Coburn thought it would be a tourist draw to add mountain cavern tours along with his idea of a western town.
 They attempted to find them again but when they got to the general area where he had heard his sheep crying, the land had closed up and no cavern entrance was found.
 Since the park's construction in 1960, this very same area of land continues to collapse between the Indian Village and the main Frontier Town which was later named Mountain Town.
 Starting in 1960, R.B.
 Coburn began filling in the area between the two entertainment sections and eventually paved over making it a stable area to place rides.
 Even as recently as 2007, the park experienced a minor landslide from this paved area of the amusement rides.
 The existing retaining wall that holds up this paved area was rebuilt with great care by experienced contractors.
 Then in 2010, the park experienced a major landslide and collapse of the retaining wall.
 Some people have discounted this story as folklore and others think this is due to the caverns swallowing up land mass slowly after rainfalls.

 Construction

 Ghost Town was the brainchild of R.B.
-Coburn, a Covington, VA native who moved to Maggie Valley, North Carolina.
+Coburn, a Covington, Virginia native who moved to Maggie Valley, North Carolina.
 Originally, it was planned that the park would be placed between the towns of Waynesville, North Carolina and Clyde, North Carolina, but future owner Alaska Presley suggested the mountain top locale.
 Local investors provided much of the needed capital for the park in the form of debenture bonds, beginning in 1959.
 The name of the park was provided by the child of one of the investors.
 The park was designed by Russell Pearson and constructed for approximately $1 million in 1960, and inspired by Coburn's trips to the western United States.
 Over two hundred locals help construct the 40 replica buildings that comprised the Western Town, located at the Mountain's peak.
 About 120,000 square feet of building were constructed, using 300,000 feet of lumber, 200,000 feet of plywood, and 20,000 pounds of nails.